 - The start command process for a run of the Final Phase is: "On Your Marks.
 Set.
-[Beep Signal]" - "On your marks": The skaters should get ready and pick a starting stance within 3 sec, or they will be given a false start warning. - "Set": No move or body oscillation is allowed after the "Set" command, or the skater will be given a false start warning. - Start Signal ("Beep"): The skaters must wait for the start signal ("Beep") to go, or they will be given a false start warning. - The skater's front foot must be within the starting box (40cm x 2m) and no part of it, wheels included, should touch the front and back starting lines.
-Parts of the back foot may touch the back starting line.
+[Beep Signal]" - "On your marks": The skaters should get ready and pick a starting stance within 3 sec, or they will be given a false start warning. - "Set": No move or body oscillation is allowed after the "Set" command, or the skater will be given a false start warning. - Start Signal ("Beep"): The skaters must wait for the start signal ("Beep") to go, or they will be given a false start warning. - The skater's front foot must be behind the starting line and no part of it, wheels included, should touch the starting line.
 Both skates or parts of these must touch the ground and must not be rolling.
+No wheels should be over the start line.